qreativa/fluffymusictracker/doc/roadmap.md

-# legend
+# Preliminary roadmap

+This is a preliminary roadmap of features that should be implemented in each module, along with the statuses of their implementations.
+This is subject to change and should not be considered final.

+## Legend
 - ✅ = implemented
 - 🟡 = work in progress
 - ❌ = not implemented
+- ❔ = might not be needed

 # 🟡 platform

 - 🟡 create/destroy window
-- ❌ draw
-- ❌ mouse input
-- ❌ keyboard input
+- ❌ ui elements (buttons, labels, subwindows, tabs...) (maybe split into its own module?)
 - ❌ audio output
 - ❌ adjustable timer
 - ❌ file operations (read, write, browse)
 - ❌ clipboard operations
-- ❌ audio resampling (?)
+- ❌ audio resampling (here? idk where else to put it)
+- ❔ mouse input
+- ❔ keyboard input

 # ❌ ui

-- ❌ basic elements (buttons, labels, subwindows, tabs...)
 - ❌ keyboard shortcuts
 - ❌ main window
 - ❌ pattern view